 Welcome to our news and blogs.
 Here you’ll find the latest developments and insights from across our four longitudinal studies.

-The latest version of the 1970 British Cohort Study: Activity Histories (1986-2013) has now been released at the UK Data Archive.
+The latest version of the National Child Development Study: Partnership Histories (1974-2013) has been released at the UK Data Service.

 Phone: 020 7612 6516